-The Holidays are always a busy time and with a very festive week came Siberian cold temperatures and the dreaded return of my “friend” the cough and a wheeze.
-It all began with what I thought was exposure to a trigger that I had not been expecting, it seemed to throw my asthma in to a tailspin.
-I was mostly sure that this may have been induced by coming into contact with wrapping paper that was being burned in a fireplace, which of course produce a concerning smoke.
+It all began with what I thought was exposure to a trigger that I had not been expecting, which it seemed to throw my asthma into a tailspin.
+I was mostly sure that this may have been induced by coming into contact with wrapping paper that was being burned in a fireplace, which of course produces a concerning smoke.
 Yuck and yikes!

-I activated my asthma action plan and began working, starting with a SABA rescue meds and waiting for responses.
-Have I mentioned that I have a knack for getting sick or having a respiratory situation during the holidays and long weekends?
 Unfortunately, connecting with non-emergency respiratory care during the holiday involves paging your doc.
-I only like to page in case of emergencies, etc. The worst things to do would be to misuse that option.
-My health care system is not so enthusiastic with misusing paging privileges.
+I only like to page in case of emergencies, etc. The worst thing to do would be to misuse that option.
+My health care system is not so enthusiastic about misusing paging privileges.

-I had a follow-up booked a few days later so I was not as concerned about it but then came the physical exam.
+I had a follow-up booked a few days later so I was not as concerned about it, but then came the physical exam.
 My wheeze seemed to have disappeared.
 I know that not everyone wheezes, but I am generally a wheezer.
-I have been really well controlled lately so, it caught me off guard to even be wheezing.
+I have been really well controlled lately, so it caught me off guard to even be wheezing.
 My wheeze was mostly gone by the time that my follow up rolled around.
-I swear it is always that way.
-The doctor heard some crackles, crackles….what are crackles, what does this mean?
+I swear, it is always that way.
+The doctor heard some crackles... but what are crackles and what does this mean?